 Context Menu Buttons

-On Sapphire Touch and Titan Go each window has a Context Menu button in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.
+On Sapphire Touch and Titan Go the context menu buttons are not shown on the main screen, each window has abutton in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.

 Controlling Button Layout/Grid